You’ve got it all under control – introducing Spreaker’s new Content Management System!

 The big picture

-Once you’re in your show’s settings, you’ll find a combination of old and new features.
+Once you’re in your podcast’s settings, you’ll find a combination of old and new features.
 Remember that embedded player we mentioned last week?
 You can do all your customizing right here in the CMS, just click on Embed to start.
 From here, you’ll find more advanced customization options, like the ability to replace the image displayed, and enable the playlist on or off.

 Managing episodes is even easier with multiple file management.
 Want to quickly fill up your podcast with episodes?
 Upload a bunch of them at once.
 Need to get rid of some content in bulk, fast?
 Select those episodes and then hit delete.
-You can even move them around to different shows if organizing may have gotten the best of you.
+You can even move them around to different podcasts if organizing may have gotten the best of you.

 And prolific podcasters can avoid endless scrolling by searching for specific episodes through the search bar.

-The devil is in the details, and with the new CMS you can modify all the fine points of your shows and episodes.
+The devil is in the details, and with the new CMS you can modify all the fine points of your podcasts and episodes.
 For example, you can now finally change the dates of your published episodes to match your desired timeline, even if that means backdating them.
-You can also edit the permalinks of your shows and episodes, and size and crop your images to your liking.
+You can also edit the permalinks of your podcasts and episodes, and size and crop your images to your liking.

 Getting excited?
 There’s more to come in the upcoming weeks – stay tuned!